xnmp/lambdaquery/docs/_build/html/_sources/index.rst.txt

 * :ref:`modindex`
 * :ref:`search`

-If you have a question then please raise an issue on Github `here: <https://github.com/xnmp/lambdaquery/issues/>`_.
+If you have a question then please raise an issue on Github `here <https://github.com/xnmp/lambdaquery/issues/>`_.